CONTAINERS DESIGNED TO BE PLANTABLE OR COMPOSTABLE

 An article titled “Comparing strength and biodegradability of biocontainers” by Matt Taylor, Michael Evans, and Jeff Kuehny described Biocontainers as “containers that are not petroleum-based and degrade rapidly when planted into the field or when placed in a composting operation.
 Biocontainers fall into two categories.
 Plantable containers are designed to be left intact with the plant root ball and transplanted into the field, landscape bed or final container.
 These containers are designed to allow the roots to grow through their walls and to decompose after being planted.
 A second category consists of compostable biocontainers.
 These are designed so the plants are removed before final planting and the container is composted.”

 It is not uncommon to produce or market herbs and vegetables in biocontainers.
 Recent studies have focused on trialing biocontainers for use in bedding plant production, typically with a four- to six-week turnover.
 But growing and selling a long-term crop such as poinsettia or cyclamen in a container that has the tendency to “return to nature” has proven more challenging.

 Recently a number of Western’s nursery and greenhouse containers have been included in independent research centers and University studies related to the growing, strength and decomposition characteristics of a group of containers commonly referred to as “eco-containers,” or “biocontainers.”
-Examples include our rose pot formulation with a 94% recycled material content and our plantable greenhouse containers with 89% recycled material content.
+Examples include our rose pot formulation and our plantable greenhouse containers.

 Western is working toward expanding our portfolio of biocontainers and we are looking for partners that will help us move in that direction.
 If we don’t carry a biocontainer that meets your large volume project, contact us.
 We may be able to adjust the formulation of an existing container or design a new one specifically for your application.